From 1999 to Now: The Timeless Terror of ‘The Blair Witch Project’

-As a huge fan of horror movies, there's two films that have really shaken me up; The Exorcist and The Blair Witch Project.
+As a huge fan of horror movies, there's two films that have really shaken me to my core; The Exorcist and The Blair Witch Project.
 Both films are on completely different sides of the horror spectrum.
 While The Exorcist is beloved by many, The Blair Witch Project is very polarizing; you either love it or you hate it.
-I love it- but I didn't at first!
+I love it.

 In October of 1999, when The Blair Witch Project was released on home video, my older sister bought it, not knowing exactly what she was getting.
 We were getting ready to spend the weekend in our cabin in the woods of Cloudcroft, NM. and were in need of some new flicks to watch.
 Once settled into the cabin that evening, nestled in with the fireplace as the only source of light in the living room and some fresh popcorn, my sister pushed the VHS into the VCR.